Hooked Fisherman

 Pros

-Drain plug works well, insulation is legitimate
+Drain plug works well, insulation is solid for the price

 Widely available, easy to replace or travel with